 For compliance dose calculations, the Site uses whichever value is higher: SRS direct releases and migration or the stream transport measurements.
-Therefore, in 2019, SRS used the total stream transport to calculate the dose.
+Therefore, in 2020, SRS used direct releases and migration to calculate the dose.
 See Chapter 6, Radiological Dose Assessment.